 Sinner Gear Unbendable is a fantastic collection for the experienced fetish sex toy user, offering a wide range of the most popular products.
 We created a collection of quality products made from robust materials in order to match the fantasies and wishes of the user.
 The experience doesn’t end there, the products come with the necessary accessories, such as a handy manual and a cleaning kit, included in each product because safety and proper use are of great importance, especially at the extreme end of BDSM.

+How would you sum up the general strong points of your private brands?
 Eric Idema: Our designers are extremely good at concept development.
 The development of each and every house brand starts with a philosophy, which is defined in a style guide.
 After working out the layout of the brand’s look and feel, the design team start developing the packaging and marketing materials.
 This process involves going back to the drawing table as often as necessary.
 The results are impeccable and we’ve managed to create many best-sellers since we started developing our house brands.

+How hard is it to successfully launch new products, brands, or even whole new product lines in a market as swamped with products as this one?
 Eric Idema: It’s not easy, but we are mainly focussing on being innovative and distinctive.
 We try to offer a diverse collection with extraordinary packaging designs in order to stand out.
 As a wholesaler, we are constantly improving our service level, always finding ways of getting our products to its destination as fast as possible.
 Our long opening hours and 7 days a week shipping service is highly appreciated by our customers.

+You also added a new third-party brand recently, Music Legs.
+What role is this brand going to play at EDC’s eroFame stand?
 Andre Visser: We are very excited to have Music Legs in our assortment, it’s an important part of EDC Wholesale’s brand portfolio, like all of our third-party brands.
 We will present all the brands in our collection at eroFame, yet our product presentation at the show is mainly focussed on the new private labels.
 Visitors to our booth can be sure to learn all about the third-party brands at EDC Wholesale.

+How do EDC pick the brands that you distribute?
+What criteria are your decisions based on in that regard?
 Andre Visser: There are some elements in the process that must all come together in harmony.
 We take a good look at the quality of the distribution partner, what type of products they offer and whether they are innovative and new in Europe.
 But at the end of the day, it all comes down to gut feeling.

+How can private brands and third-party brands harmonise?
+It would seem that sooner or later, they inevitable rip into each other’s sales, or is that a misconception?
 Andre Visser: That is certainly a misconception.
 High-end brands differ from private brands due to the quality of the products, the price level, and promotion opportunities.
 This cannot be compared to private brands.
 There will always be a difference between private brands and third-party brand, and therefore, the end-consumer gets to choose different products in in different price segments.